FINANCIAL EMPOWERMENT

 ADDITIONAL INFORMATION

 This unique public/private partnership puts in place efforts to improve the economic self-sufficiency of families in our region.
-Project LIFT strives to enable children experiencing poverty and their caregivers to access solutions that enable them to pursue a financially empowered future.
+Through Project LIFT, children experiencing poverty and their caregivers can access solutions that enable them to pursue a financially empowered future.

 GUIDING PRINCIPLES